couldworks/ad-mongodb/README.md

 MongoDB version
 ---------------

 Different versions are built from different folders.
-The images are also hosted on [DockerHub]()
+The images are also hosted on [DockerHub](https://hub.docker.com/r/astrodigital/ad-monogodb/)

 Usage
 -----

 To build the image go the folder of the version you need and execute the following command:

-        docker build .
+        docker build -t 'astrodigital/ad-monogodb' 3.0/.

+You can also download the latest version for Docker hub;

+        docker pull astrodigital/ad-monogodb:latest

 Running the MongoDB server